 Note: Advance Tax is the income tax payable if your tax liability exceeds Rs.
 10,000 in a Financial Year.
 Advance Tax should be paid in the year in which the income is received.
 Hence, it is also known as the ‘pay-as-you-earn’ scheme.
 Click here to know more about Advance Tax.

-There are two cases in which interest u/s 234B is levied upon taxpayer:
+There are two cases in which interest under section 234B is levied upon a taxpayer:

 The following categories of taxpayers do not need to pay any Advance Tax: